RFID Vs Barcodes

 • IT Departments - IT departments use barcodes to track assets as well as issuing hardware and software to users quickly.

-How Does a Barcode Work?
+How Does A Barcode Work?

 A barcode works by a scanner reading a label which has black bars which vary in width.
 Each section of the barcode has different widths or black bars to create a character or number.
 When combined the reader can detect the pattern and read the value.